carderne/carderne.github.io/_posts/2017-04-15-modelling-hydrological-networks.md

  * ETo, the reference evapo-transpiration for an area, also available from the FAO
  * Precipitation, from many sources, hopefully monthly, never easy to use

-For example, here's our same river overlaid with the DEM elevation data.
+{% include image.html url="/assets/images/2017/hydro5.jpg" description="For example, here's our same river overlaid with the DEM elevation data." %}

-![DEM][hydro5]

 Previously I used the laborious and buggy [ArcPy](http://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-arcpy-.htm)  t oextract all of this information in the network and nodes data structures, but now [rasterio](https://github.com/mapbox/rasterio) makes this a walk in the park.
 It's a straightforward library for reading raster GIS data and sampling and manipulating it, and takes only a few lines to load all of this new data.